Puglia Food & Wine

 Day 2: Lecce - Otranto, 35 mi.
 (56 km)

 A relatively flat route stretches before you today with many interesting cultural sights.
 First on the agenda is Acaya, a fortified city with a huge castle.
 The route descends then to “Le Cesine”, a World Wildlife Federation area, and a crossing point for many species of migratory birds.
-From here, you head towards the coast along the ruins of Roca Vecchia, an archaeological site located on the Adriatic coast from which excavations have uncovered some of the best-preserved monumental architecture of the Bronze Age (2nd millennium BC) and the largest set of Mycenaean pottery ever recovered west of mainland Greece.
-As well, you cycle to Alimini Lakes with its stunning white sand beach.
-This area is also a stopping point for various migrating birds such as white storks, flamingos, cranes, greylag geese, swans, and many others.
+From here, you head towards the coast along the ruins of Roca Vecchia, an archaeological site located on the Adriatic coast from which excavations have uncovered some of the best-preserved monumental architecture of the Bronze Age (2nd millennium BC) and the most extensive set of Mycenaean pottery ever recovered west of mainland Greece.
+You also cycle to Alimini Lakes with its stunning white sand beach.
+This area is also a stopping point for migrating birds such as white storks, flamingos, cranes, greylag geese, swans, and many others.
 The final destination is Otranto, a once-thriving Roman port.
-Highlights include the small domed church, San Pietro, with its Byzantine frescoes, the 15th century Aragonese Castle, and the 11th century Otranto Cathedral, with an ornate mosaic flooring.
-Stroll the ramparts overlooking the sea, meander the old walled historic center, with its intricate web of alleyways and whitewashed homes, and simply enjoy!Preferred accommodations:
+Highlights include the small domed church, San Pietro, with its Byzantine frescoes, the 15th-century Aragonese Castle, and the 11th-century Otranto Cathedral, with ornate mosaic flooring.
+Stroll the ramparts overlooking the sea, meander the old walled historic center, with its intricate web of alleyways and whitewashed homes, and simply enjoy!Sample hotels:

 - Basiliani Resort & Spa